 For comfort and energy savings, Enhanced Thermal Insulating glazing has become as part of the minimum standard.
 In winter, this glazing improves comfort by minimizing the cold wall phenomenon and protects the quality of the structure by reducing internal condensation.
 Highly appreciated on hot sunny days, Enhanced Thermal Insulating glazing which also includes a solar protection function, reduces heat gain while allowing a high level of natural, although softened, light to filter in.

-Using glass that combinesthermal insulation glazing and solar protection remains key for reducing overheating and glare.
+Using glass that combines thermal insulation glazing and solar protection remains key for reducing overheating and glare.
 Given their large glazed surfaces; facades, windows and conservatories receive a huge amount of natural light and solar energy.
-Hence, it is important to ensure appropriate solar control to limit overheating and roof exposure to sun’s rays.
+Hence, it is important to ensure appropriate solar control to limit overheating and roof exposure to the sun’s rays.

 Nevertheless, choosing the right thermal and solar performance glazing will depend on different criteria such as the facade’s orientation and the building’s climate zone.

 For example, glazing with light solar protection may be chosen for facades with low exposure to the sun (facing north or east), if the building is in a cool climate zone.

 On the other hand, for south and west orientations, especially in hot regions where there is high exposure to the sun’s rays, it is recommended to use glazing with a reduced solar factor, from our SGG COOL-LITE range.